FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 - [ ]	Watch the first 1 minute and 15 seconds of [this video](https://www.youtube.com/watch?v=w3jLJU7DT5E) about GitHub.
 - [ ]	Watch [this video](https://www.youtube.com/watch?v=TJlYiMp8FuY) about using GitHub’s ‘Issues’ feature (3 min).
 - [ ]	Download the openLCA software and install it on your computer.
-- [ ]	Download the current [US LCI database version](https://github.com/uslci-admin/private-uslci-content/blob/dev/docs/release_info/release-downloads.md) and import it into openLCA.
+- [ ]	Download the current [FLCAC Starter database](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-H.md) and [US LCI database version](https://github.com/uslci-admin/private-uslci-content/blob/dev/docs/release_info/release-downloads.md) and import both into openLCA.
-- [ ]	Download the [US EPA’s data quality system](http://www.openlca.org/download/) and import it into openLCA.
+- [ ]	Review the use of the [US EPA’s data quality system](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-G.md) in openLCA.

 Prior to the Kick-off Meeting, you will receive an invitation to the [NREL GitHub repository(ies)](https://github.com/uslci-admin) created expressly for the curation of your data.

 [GitHub](https://github.com/) is a full-featured web application designed for managing projects with version control requirements (e.g., software development).
 For the data curation process, you will not need to utilize most of GitHub’s features.
 However, this platform’s issues tracker will be used to help the Data Curator identify, assign, track, and resolve issues that arise during the curation process.
 This tool will make the process more efficient and ensure that all pertinent correspondence is in a single location.

 During the Kick-off Meeting, NREL’s Data Curator will guide you through using these resources, provide you with an overview of the curation process, and discuss your data in the context of the USLCI.
-Whether you have existing data formats you import into openLCA, or you compile them from scratch, NREL’s Data Curator will guide you through the compilation of your data and supporting metadata in the openLCA software.
+Whether you have existing data formats you import into openLCA, or you compile them from scratch in openLCA, NREL’s Data Curator will guide you through the compilation of your data and supporting metadata in the openLCA software.

-As mentioned in the [Expectations](./01-should-i-publish-in-the-uslci.md#expectations) section and the [Overview of the Digital Curation Process](#overview-digital-curation), the LCA Commons is structured upon the [openLCA v1.7](http://www.openlca.org/download/) database schema to facilitate compliance with [ISO 14048:2002](https://www.iso.org/standard/29872.html) – LCA Data Documentation Format standards.
-To minimize data formatting efforts and ensure all metadata elements persist throughout submission, unit process and product system datasets submitted to the LCA Commons should be edited in openLCA v1.7.
-If you are already using a newer version of openLCA, discuss this with the Data Curator during the Appraisal Meeting.
+As mentioned in the [Expectations](./01-should-i-publish-in-the-uslci.md#expectations) section and the [Overview of the Digital Curation Process](#overview-digital-curation), the LCA Commons is structured upon the [openLCA](http://www.openlca.org/download/) database schema to facilitate compliance with [ISO 14048:2002](https://www.iso.org/standard/29872.html) – LCA Data Documentation Format standards.
+To minimize data formatting efforts and ensure all metadata elements persist throughout submission, unit process and product system datasets submitted to the LCA Commons should be edited in openLCA.
+If you are already using openLCA, discuss which version with the Data Curator during the Appraisal Meeting to ensure compatability.
+It may or may not be necessary for you to update to a newer software version.
 Once you edit your Unit Processes or product systems in openLCA, you may share them through your institutional GitHub repository hosted by NREL as exported [JSON-LD files](https://json-ld.org/).

 <a id="review"></a>